 For most parents, there is nothing nicer than a happy family vacation, and nothing more unpleasant than a stressful one.
 Vacations with young children might have degenerated into sibling squabbles, cranky toddlers, and bored teens.
 But travels with college kids and young adults have their own challenges.

 As parents of adults, you may no longer be able to set the agenda the way you once did, and in the close quarters of a family trip, it is easy for misunderstandings and frustration to develop.

 Much of the pain and unpleasantness can be avoided with some frank conversation before the family adventure begins.
 Here are things to set straight before you set out to have a wonderful family break.

-Discuss in Advance Who is Paying for What
+Decide in Advance Who Is Paying for What

 Plan the Trip Together

 Family consensus about the destination is a great way to get buy-in from all travelers.
 Alternatively, what parents think is “fun” for their young adult children, and plan unilaterally, may fall flat and become an expensive and frustrating journey.
 The days of calling the shots are over, and the more that grown kids are involved in the planning of your time together, the more enjoyable that time will be.